 One of the largest colonies of ibices in the Alps have chosen as their home territory the Piz Albris mountain (3,166 m) near Pontresina.

 The Ibex Promenade is a one-kilometre hiking trail suitable for prams and featuring seven stops with entertaining information for children and grown-ups on the nature of ibices, their habitat and geographical presence.
 The Promenade is accessible all year.
-Remember: from the beginning of April through the beginning of June, free guided tours of the exciting world of ibices (of approx. one-and-a-half hour's duration) will be available on Tuesdays and Fridays.
+Remember: from the beginning of April through the beginning of June, free guided tours of the exciting world of ibices (of approx. two to three hour's duration) will be available on Tuesdays, Thursdays and Saturdays.
 With temperatures beginning to rise from the month of June, the ibices are going to withdraw to higher altitudes, and Pontresina will switch over to offering free guided marmot and ibex tours from June to October.

 Visit the Ibex Gallery at the mountain-top station of the Languard chairlift, 2,325 metres above sea level, to find out more on the thrilling history of the resettlement of ibices and multi-faceted stories related to them.